 House plants are perfect decorations.
 They are a colorful and lively addition to apartments and urban corners.
 People working from home looked at their space and they found it lacking.
 Or boring or, well, always the same.
 It was time for a change.
 And house plants are affordable pieces of interior design.
 With them, the main investment is care and patience.

 The physical benefits

 The Journal of Physiological Health reported the mental and physical effects of house plants.
-According to the study, the care and nurturing lowers blood pressure and it calms the nervous system.
-The Journal compared this trend with time spent on the computer (for leisure) and it found out that people felt more comfortable and relaxed.
+According to the study, care and nurturing lower blood pressure and it calms the nervous system.
+The Journal compared this trend with time spent on the computer (for leisure) and it found that people felt more comfortable and relaxed.
 The activity soothed them.

 Every plant has these benefits.
 However, people had their favorites.